Does getting out of bed in the morning feel impossible for you?

 - Spending a lot of the time thinking about what went wrong in the past or will go wrong in the future

 - You feel that life is unfair

-- Find it difficult to sleep or wake-up very early in the morning and unable to go back to sleep
+- Find it difficult to sleep, or wake-up very early in the morning and are unable to go back to sleep

-Don’t just take my word for it.
+Don’t just take our word for it.
 Read what past clients say.